 Only persons who fulfil the executive management qualification pursuant to Section 25c German Banking Act (KWG) and all other requirements under stock corporation and banking supervisory law may be appointed to the bank's Management Board.
 In accordance with the Supervisory Board's rules of procedure, the Nomination Committee supports the Supervisory Board in identifying suitable candidates to fill a Management Board position.
 Expertise, as well as a balance and diversity of knowledge, skills and experience play an essential role here.
-The Management Board of Hauck Aufhäuser Lampe consisted of five members as at 31 December 2023.
+The Management Board of Hauck Aufhäuser Lampe consisted of five members as at December 31, 2024.
 The regulatory division into front and back office is guaranteed.

-With regard to the bank's diversity strategy, Hauck Aufhäuser Lampe has not yet fully achieved its target of increasing the proportion of women in management positions to 30% by 2023.
-As at December 2023, 32% of management positions are held by women.
-However, the proportion of women at Management Board level is only 20 %.
-On balance, 41 % of the workforce is female.
-38 % (previous year: 27 %) of team management positions are held by women.
-When compared to the previous year, the proportion of women in department management positions increased by 7 %.
-Accordingly, a total of 29 % (previous year: 22 %) of department management positions are held by women, and the target of 30 % has not yet been fully achieved.
+With regard to the diversity strategy, Hauck Aufhäuser Lampe has not yet fully achieved its target of increasing the proportion of women in management positions to 30%.
+As at December 31, 2024, 27% of Management positions are held by women.
+However, the proportion of women at Management Board level is only 20%.
+On balance, 42% of the workforce is female.
+Women hold 31% of team management positions and 27% of department management positions.